bradleypadgett/StackPlugin/README.md

 # DetailsPanelCustomization
- Tool for extending Details Panel customization functions into Blueprint.
+ Tool for extending Slate into a node-based editor!

+Currently designed for AActors's details panels (editor-time usage)

 hi (: